jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-03.md

 Stella's Diner was a Winnipeg institution—red vinyl booths, chrome accents, a jukebox that still played actual records.
 The kind of place that served breakfast all day and knew everyone's orders by heart.

 By the time Sophia and Maya arrived, half the team was already there, crowded into the big corner booth.
 Tyler, Jordan, a few other guys Sophia recognized from the hallways.
-And Ethan, freshly showered, hair still damp, wearing jeans and his Westwood Hockey hoodie.
+And Ethan, freshly showered, hair still damp, wearing jeans and his St. Paul's Hockey hoodie.

 He lit up when he saw her.
 Actually, visibly, lit up.